Aliucord/documentation/theme-dev/README.md

 <h1 align="Center">Credits</h1>

-* Thanks to Fred for fixing spelling errors.
+* Thanks to Fred for fixing spelling errors
-* Thanks to Soulz for his research on font strings.
+* Thanks to Soulz for his research on font strings
-* Thanks to Riyu for researching what's themable in Light Mode.
+* Thanks to Riyu for researching what's themable in Light Mode
-* Thanks to Ven for helping me in a few things here and there.
+* Thanks to Ven for helping me in a few things here and there
 * FOX HOW DO YOU DO THIS???? *-Ven*